Basic of Controller & Control Loop

 Features of PI Controller

-• Load spring is replaced by reset bellows with a variable restrictor
+• The load spring is replaced by a reset bellows with a variable restrictor

-• Variable restrictor is a needle valve and the dial is graduated in terms of time
+• The variable restrictor is a needle valve, and the dial is graduated in terms of time

 • The output of the PI controller, Po = K.e + K / Ti ∫ e dt + Ko Bar

-• Because of integral action, the output continues to change until there exist deviation
+• Because of integral action, the output continues to change until there existsa deviation

 Different Conditions of Reset Restrictor: